 You are considered a child and under the legal custody of a parent or guardian until you turn 18 (in most states), when you are granted adult status, also called the “age of majority.”
 Adults, of course, and minors who are “emancipated” do not need a parent’s permission to sign a legally-binding contract, get medical care, enroll in vocational school, or engage in other activities that otherwise require a parent’s permission.
 When a minor is emancipated, through court order or other means, the minor legally becomes an adult.

 If you are under 18 and believe you would be better off on your own, how do you get emancipated?
 There are a few different ways to go get emancipated, but the decision should not to be taken lightly.
 This article provides an overview of the emancipation process.
 See FindLaw’s Emancipation of Minors section for additional resources.

 Should You Get Emancipated?

 Many a teenager fantasizes about living on their own.
 But in reality, the day-to-day responsibilities can be overwhelming even for seasoned adults.
-This is not to say there aren’t good reasons for moving out and getting emancipated.
+This is not to say that there aren’t good reasons for moving out and getting emancipated.
 But minors must carefully weigh the pros and cons, while making an honest assessment of their needs.
 See Rights, Privileges, and Duties of Emancipation for more details.

 So before you ask, “How do you get emancipated?” you should ask whether you should get emancipated in the first place.
 Before deciding, consider the following: